IWLTechnology/ButlerJS/readme.md

 # ButlerJS

- A javascript library and server from Replit to use with the butler cube (smart home edition).
+ A javascript library and server from Replit to use with the Butler cube (smart home edition).
+The wiki will be coming soon (https://github.com/IWLTechnology/ButlerJS/wiki).

-## Current Version: 1.4.2
+## Current Version: 1.4.3

   Simple recognition and speech response, with limited interface.